B chromosome

-In addition to the normal karyotype, wild populations of many animal, plant, and fungi species contain B chromosomes (also known as supernumerary, accessory, (conditionally-)dispensable, or lineage-specific chromosomes).
+In addition to the normal karyotype made up of A chromosomes, wild populations of many animal, plant, and fungi species contain B chromosomes (also known as supernumerary, accessory, (conditionally-)dispensable, or lineage-specific chromosomes; also dispensomes).
 By definition, these chromosomes are not essential for the life of a species, and are lacking in some (usually most) of the individuals.
 Thus a population would consist of individuals with 0, 1, 2, 3 (etc.) B chromosomes.
 B chromosomes are distinct from marker chromosomes or additional copies of normal chromosomes as they occur in trisomies.

 Origin

 The evolutionary origin of supernumerary chromosomes is obscure, but presumably, they must have been derived from heterochromatic segments of normal chromosomes in the remote past.
 In general "we may regard supernumeraries as a very special category of genetic polymorphism which, because of manifold types of accumulation mechanisms, does not obey the ordinary Mendelian laws of inheritance."

-Next generation sequencing has shown that the B chromosomes from rye are amalgamations of the rye A chromosomes.
+Next generation sequencing has shown that the B chromosomes from rye are amalgamations of the rye A ("normal") chromosomes.
 Similarly, B chromosomes of the cichlid fish Haplochromis latifasciatus also have been shown to arise from rearrangements of normal A chromosomes.

+Fungal B chromosomes in at least two species appear to have a different origin as they show limited synteny and other similarity measures to A chromosome segments.
+They have likely originated by horizontal gene transfer.